hbctraining/Peak_analysis_workshop/lessons/04_peak_annotation_and_visualization.md

 ## Annotating peaks

 In this workshop we will use an R Bioconductor package called **[ChIPseeker](https://bioconductor.org/packages/release/bioc/vignettes/ChIPseeker/inst/doc/ChIPseeker.html) to annotate peaks, visualize features, and compare profiles**.
 Some features of ChIPseeker include:

-* Comparing results in batch; across replicates or between experimental groups
+* Comparing results in batch; across replicates or between experimental groups.
-* Perform functional annotations, and infer cooperative regulation
+* Perform functional annotations and infer cooperative regulation.
-* Support querying the GEO database to compare experimental datasets with publicly available ChIP-seq data and offers statistical testing for significant overlaps among datasets.
+* Support querying the GEO database to compare experimental datasets with publicly available ChIP-seq data and offer statistical testing for significant overlaps among datasets.

 ### Setting up
 Let's open up a new script file and call it `peak_annotation.R`.
 Add a title to the script and as usual we will begin with loading required libraries: